 It was at this time that around 100 individuals grouped in the Oranje Hotel in Leeuwarden and founded an association for the Friesian horse in addition to the Studbook in order to stave off what looked to be the breed’s seemingly unavoidable demise.
 Their objective – to apply a well-considered and expert Acquisition and Rearing Policy for the remaining full-blooded Colts that displayed sufficient quality.
 This breathed new life into the breeding efforts, and so the Friesian horse was spared what looked like certain doom.

 The 1960s was an era of crisis in the breeding of horses.
 However, this time the reasons were much more irreversible and inescapable than those that caused the crisis of 1913.
-During the 20th Century, the problem had centred around a competition between breeds at a regional level, but during the 60s the problem was the worldwide phenomenon of discontinuing the use of horses as a source of power in agriculture!
-Farms became mechanised at an unexpected and rapid pace, with all horses kept on farms becoming redundant.
+During the 20th Century, the problem had centred around a competition between breeds at a regional level, but during the 60s the problem was the worldwide phenomenon of discontinuing the use of horses as a source of power in agriculture.
+Farms became mechanised at an unexpected and rapid pace, with all horses kept becoming redundant.
 Most farmers lacked the time and finance to keep horses purely for pleasure, and once again the ancient breed was threatened with downfall.
 In 1965, the Studbook contained only around 500 registered Mares.

 Once again, the alarm was sounded in defence of a horse facing extinction.
 With might and man, attempts were made to turn the approaching tide.
 It’s quite possible that all of these efforts, as heart-warming as they are, would have come to nothing had it not been for a powerful factor that came to the rescue of the Friesian horse at the very last minute: the economy had taken a turn for the better after World War II, and the increased opportunities made it possible for people to devote time and money in hobbies and methods of relaxation, meaning the horse could be enjoyed simply for the pleasure it could give.